THENooBlet/TCFInventoryBoss/README.md

 # 🔧 TCF Inventory Boss

 "This will only be available to people who recognize and appreciate my work — no one else.
-Domo was available to everyone, but now it will remain blocked since it was labeled a paywall.
+Demo was available to everyone, but now it will remain blocked since it was labeled a paywall.
 From now on, this will only be accessible to those who genuinely need my help."

 **Easy-to-use desktop tool for managing your TCF game inventory with precision and control.**